Taff Vale Railway: Treferig Valley Railway and the L&TVJR line

-Seeking further expansion north of Llantrisant, the Company encouraged the formation of the Treferig Valley Railway, incorporated on 21 July 1879.
+Seeking further expansion north of Llantrisant, the company encouraged the formation of the Treferig Valley Railway, incorporated on 21 July 1879 by the Treferig Valley Railway Act 1879 (42 & 43 Vict. c. clxvi).
 This opened a 2 mi 56 ch branch from Treferig Junction, near Common Branch Junction on the Llantrisant and Taff Vale Junction line, to Treferig and Glyn Collieries in April 1883 for mineral trains only.

 In 1865 the Ogmore Valley Railway was opened.
 It was a standard gauge line and there appeared to be enormous potential to bring standard gauge mineral trains to Penarth.
-The Company obtained authority to build a northwest to southeast diagonal line across the Llantrisant and Taff Vale Junction Railway system to handle this traffic.
-Financial difficulties delayed construction and in the meantime the South Wales main line of the GWR was converted to standard gauge.
+The company obtained authority to build a northwest to southeast diagonal line across the Llantrisant and Taff Vale Junction Railway system to handle this traffic.
+Financial difficulties delayed construction and in the meantime the South Wales Main Line of the GWR was converted to standard gauge.

 Now a mainline railway was available for the Ogmore Valley traffic via Bridgend and at a stroke most of the as yet unbuilt diagonal line was of little value.
 However, there were severe penalties in the legislation if it were not constructed, so the TVR used delaying tactics.
 However, it was eventually built, the section from Common Branch Junction to Waterhall Junction between Radyr and Penarth, giving direct access to the docks, opened in 1886 for goods and mineral traffic only.